MycroftHolmes1989/AnnePro2-Bootloader/README.md

 for my current reversing work.

 # Other Resources
-Look around in this Github Org it has all kind of information about the Anne Pro 2.
-Inclduing a copy of my current reversing schematics.
+Look around in this Github Org, it has all kind of information about the Anne Pro 2.
+Including a copy of my current reversing schematics.

 # Contributing
-If you are interested in helping out, feel free to look around in this Org or contact me Codetector<codetector@codetector.org>.
+If you are interested in helping out, feel free to look around in this Org or contact me Codetector <codetector@codetector.org>.